One can not think well, love well, sleep well, if one has not dined well.

 The road to becoming a chef isn't an easy one, but it certainly is the life I have chosen.
-I'd be lying if I said there haven't been struggles from the frustration and intense stress this job inevitably brings along with it, but the fact of the matter is, I wouldn't trade all the endless cuts on my fingers for any other life - no matter how truly endless and annoying they can be!
+I'd be lying if I said there haven't been struggles from the frustration and intense stress this job inevitably brings along with it, but the fact of the matter is, I wouldn't trade all the endless cuts on my fingers for any other life - no matter how truly endless and annoying they are!

 It is the #lifeofacook for me and no other.
 I do hope you will follow along!

 WANNA KNOW WHERE I'VE WORKED?